Video credits: Canadian Army

 I would like to say a few words about Canada, Latvia, and the NATO battlegroup that you are about to join:

-A big thank you to all those who have prepared the way for the enhanced forward presence in Latvia.
-And thanks to all of you — you will be contributing to NATO’s presence and visibility in our region.
+Thank you to all those who have prepared the way for the enhanced forward presence in Latvia.
+And a very warm thanks to you — who will personally be contributing to NATO’s presence in Latvia, and visibility in our region of northern Europe.

 What is Latvia?
 My personal answer is that Latvia is both an idea and a political reality, but historically this has not always been the case at the same time.
 The last hundred years saw brutal invasions, oppression, and destruction from external powers — especially from some of our big neighbours.
 But still, we persisted, again and again.

-With Canadian deployment to Latvia and the ongoing presence in Ukraine, Canada is helping countries like my own to deal with new threats and dangers aimed at the heart of western values: rule of law and democracy.
+With Canadian deployment to Latvia and the ongoing presence in Ukraine, Canada is helping to deal with new threats and dangers aimed at the heart of western values: rule of law and democracy.

 In this regard, you will assess the reality not by reading about it, but by being there and seeing it first-hand.
 In this sense, you will become an antidote to disinformation.
 You will know what you saw with your own eyes.
-You will be in a position to study my country and help to get the story straight.
+You will be in a position to get the story straight.